 You do need to learn more anatomy if you are taking ACSM, while ACE requires more knowledge of movement assessments and programming.

-Your individual study needs determine which one will work best for your learning style.
+Your individual study needs to determine which one will work best for your learning style.

-Passing the exam is ultimately all that’s needed for a course pass
+Passing the exam is ultimately all that’s needed.

 ACE vs ACSM: Which certification should you choose?